 - Ability to be re-treaded.

 - Fleet management effectiveness.

 - Segregation of tyres at end of life to improve feedstock into processing.

-Product design for circular economy policies and guidelines - further reading
+Circular economy policies and guidelines - further reading

 Other Australian national policies and guidelines that drive waste avoidance and support material circularity include: